nanoframework/nanoframework.github.io/content/introduction/why-use-nanoframework.md

 Here are some of its unique features:

 - Can run on resource-constrained devices with as low as 256kB of flash and 64kB of RAM.
 - Runs directly on bare metal.
-Currently [ARM Cortex-M](https://en.wikipedia.org/wiki/ARM_Cortex-M) and [ESP32](https://en.wikipedia.org/wiki/ESP32) devices are supported.
+Currently there is support for [ARM Cortex-M](https://en.wikipedia.org/wiki/ARM_Cortex-M) and [Xtensa LX6 and LX7](https://en.wikipedia.org/wiki/ESP32) cores.
 - Supports common embedded peripherals and interconnects like GPIO, UART, SPI, I2C, USB, networking.
 - Provides multithreading support natively.
 - Support for energy-efficient operation such as devices running on batteries.